 Muscles move bones.
 If you don’t fix the muscles the body will never be healed.

-MAT is a technique in assessing and correcting many types of chronic pain from imbalances in the body.
-Muscle Activation Technique focuses on correcting muscular imbalances, joint instability, and improving range of motion within the body.
+MAT is a treatment in assessing and correcting many types of chronic pain from imbalances in the body.
+Muscle Activation Treatment focuses on correcting muscular imbalances, joint instability, and improving range of motion within the body.

 If the tight muscles are stretched, massaged or “released” without addressing the root cause, it can cause more damage and future injury.
 The body’s protective mechanism and temporary stability are removed leaving the system prone to further injury or shifting problems elsewhere.
 When we increase the range of motion through other therapies, we must make sure that we give the body its original preferred form of stability – activated muscles.